 Zaytse moved among the ruins of the bombed out city and picked up many German officers with his rifle.
 In fact as per reports during the months of October-November he reportedly accounted for 242 Germans.
 Figures are not important, but it spread panic in the German ranks of an unknown Russian sniper who had to be contained.

 The German headquarters after due deliberation in Berlin selected Major Heinz of the German sniper school to come down to Stalingrad.
 He had been given a one point charter to eliminate the Russian sharpshooter as early as possible.
 Major König landed in Stalingrad and got down to his task.
 He realized that his enemy was a formidable adversary and he accordingly made plans to kill vasily.
-Thus
+Thus was launched a duel between two sharpshooter, each of whom mad e his plan to kill the other.

 Russian intelligence also was aware of the arrival of the German ace from Berlin and accordingly vasily was called by his superior officer to get ready to face the German sniper.
 He was warned that Major König was the best German sniper and he headed the Training School at Berlin and thus Zaytse was advised to formulate his plans carefully.